cfree87/landing-page/README.md

 You can break the credits section up into Content and Media, depending on what you have included in your project.
 Content

-    The text for the Home page was taken from Wikipedia Article A Instructions on how to implement form validation on the Sign Up page was taken from Specific YouTube Tutorial The icons in the footer were taken from Font Awesome
+    The text for the Home page was taken from https://www.forbes.com/sites/ellevate/2019/10/07/why-sustainable-fashion-matters/?sh=2c84c73171b8

 Media

-    The photos used on the home and sign up page are from This Open Source site The images used for the gallery page were taken from this other open source site

-Congratulations on completing your Readme, you have made another big stride in the direction of being a developer!
+The photos used are from Pexels
+Video is from Youtube
+and links sourced from individual company websites.